Little Pine (restaurant)

-Overview
+History

 Little Pine opened on November 19, 2015 and was located in the Silver Lake neighborhood of Los Angeles, California.
 Original plans for the restaurant to open in the summer of 2015 were delayed.
 Moby opened the restaurant to create a space that encompasses various matters that he cares about, such as veganism, organic food, community, architecture and design.
 Moby has stated that Little Pine was created to provide a "... compelling representation of veganism" and to provide a space as "... an extension of our neighborhood and community."

 The restaurant's decor had chandeliers and artistic murals created by various local artists, and photographic works of nature created by Moby.
 The general decor was designed by interior designer Tatum Kendrick.
 Little Pine was located in an Art Deco-style building that was built in the 1940s.
 The restaurant has 58 seats.
 Moby did not allow his own music to be played in the restaurant, and had been a vegan for 28 years when the restaurant opened.

 In April 2020, Little Pine announced an indefinite hiatus amid COVID-19.
 Shortly after, local news outlets began reporting grievances by former employees.
 Moby addressed the controversy around the restaurant's closing by saying, "I fully accept that the shut down could’ve been handled much better, and for that I take responsibility, and again apologize.”

 Little Pine announced plans in March 2022 to reopen in the near future as a for-profit restaurant.